-Restraints on Business Activities of Trading Partners

-Selection of Trading Partners

-68 The term "trading partner" means a direct or indirect trading partner unless otherwise described; the same applies hereinafter in this part.
+Restraints on the business activities of a trading partner Selection of a trading partner - 61 The term "trading partner" means a direct or indirect trading partner unless otherwise described; the same applies hereinafter in this part.

-69 Enterprises' acts that restrain the business activities of their trading partners include Resale Price Maintenance and those acts that restrain trading partners' products, sales territories, customers, etc. (acts constituting non-price restraints).
-The Guidelines present viewpoints on those acts constituting non-price restraints which are expected to be carried out as activities toward the realization of a green society.

-70 Since this part processes viewpoints on Article 2, paragraph (9) of the Anti-monopoly Act (Unfair Trade Practices), although "anti-competitive effect" means an effect to impede competition in this part mainly, it means an effect to restrain competition in the parts on the viewpoints on Article 2, paragraph (5) (Private Monopolization) and the same Article, paragraph (6) (Unreasonable Restraint of Trade) of the Antimonopoly Act.

-In the following, the Guidelines broadly classified acts constituting either "Restraints on Business Activities of Trading Partners" or "Selection of Trading Partners" into the two categories below according to types of conduct and explained those with reference to supposed cases: "Acts that do not pose problems under the Antimonopoly Act" and "Acts that pose problems under the Antimonopoly Act."

-The analysis framework and other relevant details explained in Sections 1 and 2 below are collectively illustrated as follows.

-1. Restraints on business activities of trading partners
+62 Enterprises' acts that restrain the business activities of their trading partners include resale price maintenance and those acts that restrain trading partners' goods, sales territories, customers, etc. (acts constituting non-price restraints).
+These Guidelines present viewpoints on those acts constituting non-price restraints which are expected to be carried out as activities toward the realization of a green society.
+63 Since this part processes viewpoints on the application of Article 19 of the Anti-monopoly Act (Unfair Trade Practices), although "anti-competitive effect" means an effect to impede competition in this part mainly, it means an effect to restrain competition in the parts on the viewpoints on the application of Article 3 former clause of the Antimonopoly Act (Unreasonable Restraint of Trade) and same Article latter clause (Private Monopolization).
+In the following, acts constituting either the restraining of trading partners' business activities or the selection of trading partners are broadly classified into the two categories below according to act types and explained by reference to supposed cases: "acts that do not pose problems under the Antimonopoly Act" and "acts that pose problems under the Antimonopoly Act."
+The judgment framework and other relevant details explained in Sections 1 and 2 below are collectively illustrated as follows.
+Restraints on the Business Activities of Trading Partners and on the Selection of Trading Partners:

-(1) Restraints on trading partners' dealings with competitors and on trading partners' handling of competing products 71

-As a part of marketing practice and in dealing with its trading partners, there are cases in which an enterprise restrains those partners from dealing with its (including other enterprises having close relations with the enterprise [72]; hereinafter the same applies) competitors or imposes other similar restraints on them in the enterprise's activities toward the realization of a green society.
+- 1. Restraints on the business activities of trading partners - (1) Restraints on trading partners' dealings with competitors and on trading partners' handling of competing products [4] It is possible that, as a part of marketing practice and in dealing with its trading partners, an enterprise restrains those partners from dealing with its (including other enterprises having close relations with the enterprise having close relations with the enterprise having close relations with the enterprise having close relations of them in the enterprise's activities toward the realization of a green society.
 Specifically, such restraints can be exemplified by the following acts conducted by an enterprise:

 - dealing with trading partners on some condition that restrains those trading partners from dealing with the competitors of the enterprise concerned; - -causing its trading partners to refuse to deal with the competitors of the enterprise concerned; and - -dealing with its trading partners on some condition that restricts those trading partners' handling of products that compete with the products of the enterprise concerned (hereinafter referred to as a "competing product").
+64 See Part I, Chapter 2, 2 of the Distribution and Business Practice Guidelines.